bogeyman76/go_mqtt/README.md

 <h2>Read Me V1</h2>

-This script assumes you have a .env file, located in the root folder of the project, with the following type defined in a JSON string:
+This package provides a connection to the AWS IOT ecosystem for applications written in Go Language, allowing you to publish and recieve MQTT messages.
+Your project is required to have a .env file, located in the root folder of the project, with the following type defined in a JSON string:

 <code>
 type MQTT_creds struct { <br>